epfl-ada/ada-2023-project-chatchuipt/readme.md

 - Ratings with missing abv index were completed with the average index of the corresponding beer style.
 Ratings with missing location, date or beer style were dropped from the dataset.

 - After cleaning the data, the two sites RateBeer and BeerAdvocate were compared.
 Firstly the distributions of the ratings were compared.
-Are raters also writers? ???.
 After seeing that the USA users tended to consume a lower diversity of beers, we added the column country to the table in order to remove those consummers.
 To identify the most implicated countries, we plotted thecontribution of different countries in the % of ratings in Beer Advocate and RateBeer and mapped those percentages.
 To study the rating fluctation of different styles of beers, we firstly identified the most rated style in the world.
 Then, we compared the weighting of the ratings for each sites to see how they could be comparable.
 This was done by performing a LinearRegression